joseph15o7/CoursECC/README.md

+# CoursEcc 📚

+**CoursEcc** is a student-focused platform designed to facilitate learning and engagement in programming and other courses.
+The platform provides an intuitive interface and a range of features to help students explore, learn, and interact seamlessly.

 # ECC-e-learning platform 👨‍💻
 Flask + React web application that allows you to add courses and participate in them 🎓👨‍🎓